rkgallaway/07-tcp-server/LAB.md

 * Ensure that every function has JSDoc Notation
 * Convert to the use of events to trigger actions
 * Create a TCP Server using the NodeJS `net` module
+* Modularize the parser and socket pool into separately loadable (and test-able) modules
 * Modularize the actions into separately loadable (and test-able) modules
+  * You can use a node module called 'require-directory' to read those in all at once.
-* Create a Client constructor that models an individual connection
+* Create a Client constructor module that models an individual connection
   * Each client instance should contain (at least) `id`, `nickname`, and `socket` properties
 * Clients should be able to send messages to all other clients by sending it to the server
 * Clients should be able to run special commands by sending messages that start with a command name which in-turn emit an event that is handled by an action module.